-County Antrim also contains gardens of more recent birth and of different interest, such as those at Ballyrobert Cottage Garden and Margaret Glynns garden in Ballymena.
+County Antrim also contains gardens of more recent birth and of different interest, such as Ballyrobert Cottage Garden and Kilcoan Gardens.

 The Antrim Garden Trail website consists of some of Ireland’s most distinguished public & private gardens – some of them world famous and others secret gems, whose discovery has been the highlight of many a Garden Tour.